ShyaamSagar/IntroToDSProject/README.md

 The main goal of this project is classify handwritten digits into 10 possible classes (Digits 0~9), the project is built in [shiny](https://shiny.rstudio.com "Title").

-The model script contains the model, and the prediction script contains the R code for plotting and predicting.
-Make sure you set the correct path to load the model if you want to use the fullScript.R file, the path should be set to modelScript.
+* The Main folder contains the Shiny page, called shinyPage.R.
+* The Model folder contains the neural network model, called model.h5.
+* The ModelScript folder contains the R script for the model, called model.R.
+* The PredictionScript folder contains an R script that allows the user to look at the functionality of the model, called fullScript.R.
+* The PresentationScript folder contains the rStudio  presentation along with the images used in the presentation.